-- You don’t need to be a time management guru.
+- You don’t need to be a time management master.
 Life is messy, and it doesn’t always follow schedules.
 You are enough to handle those daily pressures.
 You will adapt and flex, as needed.

 - You don’t need to “keep up” with anyone, whether it’s that person’s reality or just their public projection.
 Each family is unique, and your own set of personalities and challenges and needs won’t match anyone else’s.
 You are enough being just who you are, and letting your kids be who they are.